system1970/system1970/README.md

 ### Hi there 👋, I'm pracurser/system1970.I see that you're going through my repositories, Are you interested in them if so, here's a bit about me
-🔭 I’m currently working on improving at competitive programming skills 👯 I’m looking to collaborate, Any project is ok.
+🔭 I’m currently working on improving at competitive programming skills\n I’m looking to collaborate, Any project is ok.
 📫 How to reach me:
 Gmail: pracursergamedev@gmail.com/prabhakaran.code@gmail.com
 WhatsApp: **none**